Relightable Neural Actor with Intrinsic Decomposition and Pose Control: Dataset Collection

 \section{Dataset Collection}

+The only existing dataset for novel pose human relighting with ground-truth novel poses under new light conditions is proposed in RANA~\cite{iqbal2023rana}.
+However, as can be seen in \cref{fig:dataset_samples_RANA}, the provided synthetic data presents severe image and geometry artifacts, despite being limited to a small number of frames from a monocular view of the person.

-We collected our dataset ``Relightable Dynamic Actors'' with the goal to provide a real dataset with the same person recorded under different light conditions.
-For each sequence, the actors were instructed to follow a sequence of $10$ activities defined as: \textit{stretch arms}, \textit{walk in a circle}, \textit{jogging}, \textit{stretch legs}, \textit{talk on the phone}, \textit{use a tablet}, \textit{stretch legs up}, \textit{stretch back}, \textit{wave hands}, \textit{freestyle}.
+Therefore, we collected the new dataset ``Relightable Dynamic Actors'' with the goal of providing a real-world dataset with the same person recorded under different light conditions.

+Please refer to the main paper for samples from our data.
+For each sequence in our dataset, the actors were instructed to casually follow a sequence of $10$ activities defined as: \textit{stretch arms}, \textit{walk in a circle}, \textit{jogging}, \textit{stretch legs}, \textit{talk on the phone}, \textit{use a tablet}, \textit{stretch legs up}, \textit{stretch back}, \textit{wave hands}, \textit{freestyle}.
 We use a commercial markerless motion tracking system~\cite{captury} for obtaining the human motion in 3D from the calibrated multi-view videos.
-To fit SMPL model~\cite{SMPL_2015} to our tracking, we first optimize the pose and shape parameters in the rest pose ``T-pose'' with a 3D body joint loss between SMPL and the tracked 3D pose based on EasyMocap~\cite{easymocap}.
+To fit SMPL model~\cite{SMPL_2015} to our tracking, we first optimize the pose and shape parameters in the rest pose ``T-pose'' with a 3D body joint loss between SMPL and the tracked 3D pose based on EasyMocap~\cite{easymocap}, then track the SMPL model following the ground-truth motion.

 We obtained the environment map for each sequence by taking multi-exposure pictures from a mirror sphere.
-The HDR image of the mirror sphere was obtained with the algorithm from \citet{debevec2008recovering}.
+The HDR image of the mirror sphere was obtained with the algorithm from Debevec et al.~\cite{debevec2008recovering}.
 We combined two shots of the mirror sphere from different angles.
 The combined image was unwrapped to the EXR latitude-longitude format, resulting in the HDR environment map.
-Two samples from our environment maps are shown in \cref{fig:env_maps}.
+Two sampled from our environment maps are shown in \cref{fig:env_maps}.